Best VPNs that support port forwarding in 2026

 While this feature is useful, most VPNs choose not to offer it because opening ports can expose your device and network to security risks.
 The few that do support it typically add strict no-logs policies, strong encryption, and clear setup instructions to keep it safe.

-The best VPNs with port forwarding – detailed list
+The best VPNs with port forwarding in 2026 – detailed list

 2. PureVPN – low-budget VPN with port forwarding